cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 pressure as a normal state of operation to ensure there is always a buffer for immediate allocation.

-That reclaim has to go somewhere, and the choice of where determines what I/O happens.
-With only zram, kswapd cannot push cold anonymous pages out of the way, so it is forced to evict or write back file cache instead -- which is often the wrong thing to flush, and often something you will immediately need again.
-With disk-backed swap (or zswap in front of it), the kernel can make the right call: park cold anonymous pages in the compressed pool, defer actual disk I/O until those pages are truly cold, and leave the file cache intact for the reads and writes that actually matter.
+That reclaim has to go somewhere, and with only zram, there's only one place for it to go: the file cache.
+With disk-backed swap (or zswap in front of it), the kernel has a choice -- it can reclaim whichever is colder, whether that's anonymous pages or file cache, based on recency and access patterns.
 The I/O that does happen is deliberate rather than desperate.

 Of course, Instagram's workload is particularly favourable for zswap, so take the exact numbers with a grain of salt.
 But nonetheless, directionally this